 The Department of Anthropology at the University of Florida is ranked as one of the best in the country.
-There are over forty anthropologists on campus.
-In addition to the teaching faculty, anthropologists hold appointments at the College of Medicine, the College of Nursing, the Florida Museum of Natural History, and the C. A. Pound Human Identification Laboratory.
-Anthropology at the University of Florida is especially strong in Latin American Studies, African Studies, Southeastern Archaeology, Applied Anthropology, and Forensic Anthropology (see our synergies and affiliations).
+There are over 40 anthropologists on campus.
+In addition to the teaching faculty, anthropologists hold appointments at the College of Medicine, the College of Nursing, the Florida Museum of Natural History and the C. A. Pound Human Identification Laboratory.
+Anthropology at the University of Florida is especially strong in Latin American Studies, African Studies, Southeastern Archaeology, Applied Anthropology and Forensic Anthropology (visit our synergies and affiliations).
 Course offerings reflect the diverse expertise of the faculty.

 Some examples of course topics:

-Sociocultural Anthropology: urban and peasant societies, medical anthropology, crisis and disasters, human rights, refugees, Diaspora studies, sex roles, women and development, North and South American ethnography, gender
+Urban and peasant societies, medical anthropology, crisis and disasters, human rights, refugees, Diaspora studies, sex roles, women and development, North and South American ethnography, gender studies, environmental anthropology

 Want to Learn More about the Anthropology Program at UF?

 - Anthropology Majors should visit the Coursework and Requirements page to learn more about completing a degree in Anthropology at UF.
-Majors should regularly visit their academic advisor throughout their time at UF, view the following page more information on Advising.
-If you are interested in studying abroad or conducting research with a faculty member, read the Opportunities and Resources for Majors page for details.
+Majors should regularly visit their academic advisor throughout their time at UF and explore the page for more information on Advising.
+If you are interested in studying abroad or conducting research with a faculty member, explore the Opportunities and Resources for Majors page for details.

 - Anthropology Minors can learn about credit requirements and coursework here.

-- Prospective Students can get information about applying the university, transferring from another university, and the undergraduate anthropology program at UF at the following page.
+- Prospective Students can get information about applying to the university, transferring from another university and the undergraduate anthropology program at UF here.